The Online Business of Torture

 One of the first things viewers will notice are the dark themes that dominate this genre of video.
 Uploads featuring babies starving to death and swallowing their last shallow breaths are more common than you’d think.
 So too are videos featuring adult monkeys roughly handling their young.
-The lack of effort it takes to stumble upon channels dedicated solely to monkeys raping one another is absolutely astounding.
+The lack of effort it takes to stumble upon channels dedicated solely to monkeys “raping” one another is absolutely astounding.

-While these certainly illustrate what a cruel mistress Mother Nature can be, the vast majority of these videos do not feature documentarians directly interacting with animals.
+While these certainly illustrate what a cruel mistress Mother Nature can be, the vast majority of these videos do not feature documentarians directly interacting with animals5.
 They do, however, profit off of monkey duress and aid in enforcing a narrative that macaques are “bad” animals.
 Monkey sadists often cite these wildlife videos as concrete proof that macaques are inherently awful beings, deserving of whatever pain comes their way.

-Ultimately it’s difficult to determine where nature ends and artificial stress begins.
+Ultimately, it’s incredibly difficult to determine where nature ends and artificial stress begins.
 As a result, making blanket statements on the intentions and culpability of the people working cameras is difficult in this case.
 All the same, some of the hyper-violent behavior exhibited quite clearly stems from prior human interaction.
 A decent number of the macaques most frequently featured being hit, bitten, or starved are ex-pets that lack socialization within their own species.

 Speaking of which, the next most common type of monkey video available on Youtube, Facebook, and beyond are the ones that feature baby macaques as pets.
-The human interference in these types of videos is clear, but it’s important to specify that a portion of people that own pet monkeys are misguided rather than malicious.
-After all, to many humans, giving a macaque shelter and a regular source of food is a kindness compared to the small cages on city side alleys that the street vendors selling them as pets frequently utilize.
+The human interference in these types of videos is clear, but it’s important to specify that some portion of people that own pet monkeys are misguided rather than malicious.
+After all, to many humans, giving a macaque shelter and a regular source of food is a kindness when compared to the small cages on city side alleys that the street vendors selling them as pets frequently utilize.

 All that being said, there are clearly some individuals who take advantage of baby monkeys to satiate the internet’s gluttony for all things adorable.
 The actual welfare of the animals that actually bring in profits is considered collateral damage.
 Many pet channels use brightly saturated thumbnails of wide-eyed infants to draw in viewers.

-Macaques featured on pet channels are frequently forced into doll clothes and forced to walk upright despite their natural tendency to roam around on four legs.
+Macaques featured on pet channels are frequently forced into doll clothes and forced to walk upright, despite their natural tendency to roam around on four legs.
 Most wear diapers, which result in bright red rashes on their bottoms.
 Pets are bathed incessantly, and it’s unclear whether that has more to do with hygiene or the potential views a baby animal in a bubble bath can garner.
 The stars of these videos are often seen baring what appears to be a smile.
-Those familiar with primate stress signals will recognize it as a fear grimace.
+Those familiar with primate stress signals will recognize it as a “fear grimace”.

 Macaques are not the only animals that star in faux rescues.
 As this excellent National Geographic article points out, cats, dogs, and other exotic animals are also frequently featured victims.
 All the same, monkeys are easily sourced due to their proximity to humans and often appear in some of the most gruesome content this genre has to offer.